swayamduhan/notes/javascript-cohort/React.md

 - you can only use navigate inside a component that is inside BrowserRoutes, bahar nahi chalega

 **NOTE :** instead of useNavigate, you can also use `<Link></Link>` to go from one place to another

+**MORE FUNCTIONALITIES** :
+you can pass data to the next route using query params in the web address and access it using react-router look docs for cool shit

 ## lazy loading
 it means slowly giving the client the code for the page they are visiting instead of poora code bundle ek sath pakda dena